 When you're looking to hire Web3 developers, the post should be direct.
 It should address that you're looking for a blockchain developer who specializes in Web3 development and has the right tech stack to support it.

 Ideally, you would want people with experience working with blockchain to apply.
-So, make a list of the relevant keywords to put in your post.
-Those keywords will also help the post rank better on search engines, so anyone who types those keywords will see your job posting.
+The nest step is to make a list of the relevant keywords to put in your post, so it will help the post rank better on search engines, and easier for the right searcher to find.

 "We are looking for a passionate and experienced Web3 developer to help us build our project XYZ.